Academics

 Principal of Mejiro Kenshin Junior and Senior High School

-Mejiro Kenshin Junior and Senior High School will celebrate its 100th anniversary in 2023.
+Mejiro Kenshin Junior and Senior High School celebrated its 100th anniversary in 2023.
 The world has changed a lot in the last 100 years, but the goal of our school continues to be to cultivate human resources who can study earnestly and contribute to building a better society.
 As globalization progresses, we need the ability to understand and collaborate with others who have diverse values.
-At Mejiro Kenshin, we will support the independent learning of students who will live in the future through educational practices that emphasize experience.
+At Mejiro Kenshin, we support the independent learning of students who will live in the future through educational activities that emphasize experience.

 Hallmarks of Mejiro Kenshin Education

-In an effort to assist students in the pursuit of their studies outside of class, the Study-Support Center has programs tailored to each student's level of academic achievement and educational needs, ranging from mastering fundamental skills to preparing for entrance exams of highly-selective universities.
+In an effort to assist students in the pursuit of their studies outside of class, the Study-Support Center has programs tailored to each student's level of academic achievement and educational needs, ranging from mastering fundamental skills to preparing for entrance exams of highlyselective universities.
 The Center has added more study booths and offers extended support hours until 8 p.m.
-Also, the Super English Course (SEC) provides a dynamic start to the high school curriculum.
+The Super English Course (SEC) established in 2014 is designed to develop global human resources.
 With the establishment of two tracks, the traditional course and SEC, our aim is to further enhance the academic guidance offered to our students.
-Six native English-speakers are on staff to ensure that the particularly strong emphasis on English education is met in all courses.
+Seven native English-speakers are on staff to ensure that the particularly strong emphasis on English education is met in all courses.
 Students will be equipped with the tool of English proficiency so that they may pursue their careers as full-fledged members of the international community.
 The institute also has a thriving study abroad program with sister school agreements with 20 schools in six countries.
 Many of our students go abroad to study, and many students from other countries also come to study at Mejiro Kenshin Junior and Senior High School.

 Course Formation

-Students entering Mejiro Kenshin High School may select from one of three courses of study: the "Special Accelerated Course" for those students seeking admission to highly-selective public or private universities, "Super English Course" for those aiming to study at an overseas university or a Japanese university with a curriculum taught entirely in English, or "General Course" which emphasizes a balance between preparation for higher education and club activities.
+Students entering Mejiro Kenshin High School may select from one of three courses of study: the "Special Accelerated Course" for those students seeking admission to highly-selective public or private universities,"Super English Course" for students aiming to study at an overseas university or at a Japanese university offering world-class education and research or "General Course" which emphasizes a balance between preparation for higher education and club activities.
 Students starting at Mejiro Kenshin Junior High School may tentatively select one of the aforementioned courses during their third year, then make their final choice when beginning their first year of high school.

 Learning Environment